medialab/minet/README.md

 optional arguments:
-  -h, --help                            show this help message and exit -o OUTPUT, --output OUTPUT            Path to the output file.
+  -h, --help                            show this help message and exit --rate-limit RATE_LIMIT               Authorized number of hits by minutes.
+Defaults to 6.
+  -o OUTPUT, --output OUTPUT            Path to the output file.
 By default, everything will be printed to stdout.
   -t TOKEN, --token TOKEN               CrowdTangle dashboard API token.
   --no-breakdown                        Whether to skip statistics breakdown by post type in the CSV output.